isomerpages/isomerpages-govtech/media/technews/_posts/2009-02-01-reentry-permits-go-electronic.md

 ---
-layout: post
-title:  "Re-Entry Permits go electronic"
+title: 'Re-Entry Permits go electronic'
-permalink: "/media/technews/reentry-permits-go-electronic"
+permalink: /media/technews/reentry-permits-go-electronic
 category: technews
-image: "/images/technews/reentry-permits-go-electronic-part-1.png"
+image: /images/technews/reentry-permits-go-electronic-part-1.png

 ---

 Singapore Permanent Residents can now let their mouse do the journeying, instead of having to travel down to the Immigration & Checkpoints Authority (ICA, [http://www.ica.gov.sg/](https://www.ica.gov.sg/)) Building to renew or transfer their Re-Entry Permit (REP).
 With the launch of the Electronic Re-Entry Permit service (e-REP) by ICA on 2 January 2009, these transactions can now be done online, anywhere and at anytime, within minutes.